7 Day Portugal Itinerary | Porto, Douro Valley, Lisbon

 Drive from the Douro Valley straight to Lisbon

 It will take about 4 hours to drive from the Douro Valley to Lisbon.
-The perk of driving is that it allows the freedom to stop in Aveiro and Coimbra along the way and go at your own pace.
+The perk of driving is that it gives you the freedom to stop in Aveiro and Coimbra along the way and go at your own pace.

 This is what Jake and I did because we liked the flexibility.
 We dropped the car off in Lisbon and took an Uber to our hotel.